 Put simply, a calorie deficit is an energy shortage.
 Which is why calorie deficit diets don’t work in the long run.

 4 Reasons Why Calorie Deficit Diets Fail

-At the start of a calorie deficit diet, you always lose weight.
-But the problem is the weight you lose is more than just body fat.
+At the start of a calorie deficit diet, you almost always lose weight.
+But the weight you lose is more than just body fat.
 In fact, a good portion is lean mass (aka muscle).

 Reason 1: You Lose Muscle

 There are a couple of reasons why you lose muscle on a calorie deficit diet.